codacy/docs/docs/coverage-reporter/alternative-ways-of-running-coverage-reporter.md

     ```

 !!! note
+    -   Make sure that your CI/CD platform has access to the Internet so that the command can download the bash script, the Codacy Coverage Reporter binary, and the validation checksum.

-    Starting on version `13.0.0` the script automatically validates the checksum of the downloaded binary.
+    -   Starting on version `13.0.0` the script automatically validates the checksum of the downloaded binary.
 To skip the checksum validation, define the following environment variable:

        ```bash
        export CODACY_REPORTER_SKIP_CHECKSUM=true
        ```

 The self-contained script can cache the binary.
 To avoid downloading the binary every time that the script runs, add one of the following directories to your CI cached folders: